 Health care is an acute crisis.
-We need affordable, quality health care for all.
+Every man, woman, and child deserves access to quality, affordable health care.
 Our health care system costs significantly more per capita than any other country in the developed world—and the destruction of the Affordable Care Act has real consequences for our community.
 Reforming our health care system is a pocketbook issue, a moral issue, and an issue of democratic accountability.

 We have lost our way as a country with respect to gun policy and it must stop now.
 As a mother, I keenly feel the grief of parents who have lost their children – all our children from Parkland to Orlando, from Sandy Hook to Las Vegas - and responses such as “arming our teachers” or in any way inviting more guns into our schools is sickening.
 We must ban bump stocks, restrict civilian access to military style assault weapons, restrict access to high capacity magazines, and make sure we have universal, comprehensive background checks, closing the gun show loophole.